Keto Chocolate Chip Cookies (Grain Free, Sugar Free)

 - Refrigerate each roll overnight.
 You can also freeze one.

-- Using hands press down to 2.5 inch across, but mold with hands to smooth out edges so cookie is same thickness all over.
+- Using hands press down to make cookie be 2.5 inch across, but mold with hands to smooth out edges so cookie is same thickness all over.

 - Bake on ungreased pan (I use silpat or parchment) to easy remove.

 - Bake for ten minutes.
-Check to see if you need to add another minute.
+Check to see if you need to add another minute or two.

 - Cool on baking rack.